 I am an Assistant Professor in the School of Electrical Engineering and Computer Science (EECS) at Washington State University.
 My research interests revolve around security and privacy.
 My objectives are to investigate the Web's threat landscape and develop countermeasures to protect user privacy.
 Lately, I've been focusing on investigating online tracking techniques and tackling pitfalls in authentication mechanisms.
-I received my M.Sc. degree from Northeastern University and B.Eng degree from Xiamen University.
+I received my PhD degree from the University of Illinois Chicago, advised by Jason Polakis, my MSc degree from Northeastern University, and my BSc degree from Xiamen University.
+I am also grateful for the collaboration and guidance of Fred Araujo and Teryl Taylor at IBM Research.

 If you are interested in funded PhD opportunities, please send me an email with your resume.